ilios/user-guide/learner-groups/sub-groups.md

 ![new sub group](../images/sub_groups/new_sub_group.png)

-### Add Multiple Sub Groups
+### Add Multiple Subgroups

-Any number of sub groups can be added automatically as well.
+Any number of subgroups can be added automatically as well.
 The names will increment based on the number of sub groups desired.
 In this case since the Parent Group is called Demonstration, the sub groups will be named Demonstration 01 through Demonstration 12.

 ![options displayed](../images/sub_groups/options_displayed.png)